martha-thomae/GuatC1/15_Rodrigo-de-Ceballos_Mass/comments.md

 1. No editorial corrections.
 2. Only one orange label left, which is a **rearticulation**
-3. Not revised
+3. Fully checked against CPDL

 #### 2ND PART (triple meter subsection):
-1. No editorial corrctions
+1. No editorial corrections
 2. Didn't look for orange labels here (triple meter issue)
-3. Not revised
+3. Fully checked against CPDL

 #### 3RD PART (following triple meter subsection):

 1. Extending last notes in superius and tenor (breve to longa) & shorten last note in the altus (breve to semibreve).
 2. Only one orange label left due to **rearticulation**
-3. Not revised
+3. Fully checked against CPDL